 3.2 Future plans

 SW-VirCamp will be further developed as a Virtual Campus.
 To do so, the partners continually apply for grants within the existing possibilities.
-In September 2015 partners will start planning an Erasmus+ project to develop a learning and practice community on e-learning.
+In September 2015/16 partners planned an Erasmus+ project to develop a learning and practice community on e-learning.
 The aim is to broaden the activities to field partners and research.

 4 Becoming a partner